osiam/connector4java/docs/login-and-getting-an-access-token.md

     OsiamConnector oConnector = [Retrieving an OsiamConnector](create-osiam-connector.md#grant-authorization-code)

-* Redirect the user to the Auth Server.
+* Redirect the user to OSIAM.
 You can get the redirect URI with the following command:

     URI redirectURI = oConnector.getRedirectLoginUri(Scope.GET, Scope.PUT);

-* After the user is successfully authenticated the auth server redirects the user back to your application's redirect URI.
+* After the user is successfully authenticated, OSIAM redirects the user back to your application's redirect URI.

 * If everything went fine you will receive the following parameter